2026 Last Frost Date Map: Is Your Frost Date Changing?

 Southern British ColumbiaBlue (later than normal).

-PrairiesYellow overall; blue in eastern areas.
+PrairiesYellow overall; blue in parts of the east.

-Southern QuebecYellow (near normal).
+Southern QuebecYellow overall.

 Atlantic CanadaYellow overall; green in southern Nova Scotia.